RezeScarlet/RezeScarlet/README.md

 # RezeScarlet
-Hi, my name is Guilherme (soon to be Clarisse). i'm a Brazilian student and developer, make sure to take a look is some of my projects.
+Hi, my name is Clarisse.
+I'm a Brazilian student and developer, make sure to take a look is some of my projects.

 <div align="center">
 <a href="https://github.com/RezeScarlet/ScarletFiles">